-You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document; and publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences:

-- a) the approved Sections 1 and 2 of Form 2 of the AGAR; and - b) the completed Notice of Public Rights and Publication of Annual Governance & Accountability Return (Exempt Authority).
+- You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences: - a) the approved Sections 1 and 2 of either Form 2 or 3, whichever is relevant to your smaller authority, of the AGAR; and - b) the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
 Please note that we have pre-completed it with the following suggested dates: Tuesday 3 June - Monday 14 July 2025.
 (The latest possible dates that comply with the statutory requirements are Tuesday 1 July - Monday 11 August 2025); and - c) the notes which accompany the Notice (Local authority accounts: a summary of your rights).